How much is the total cost for aluminium roofing?

 It is a big decision.
 You have 3 options.

-Give out everything including material cost as a contract - this is the easier option.
+Give out everything including material and work as a contract - this is the easier option.
 Just talk with few trusted contractors and get quotes.
 Make sure to thoroughly discuss every detail(most tricky part).
 Otherwise there will be dispute about materials, work etc.

 Buy materials and hire skills workers on daily wage basis - this is also a good option.
 But make sure that electricity is available during all times.
 Because if electricity is gone all work will be stalled.